ackulkarni/GettingnCleaning-data-Project/README.md

 1.run_analysis.R The r script processes the data and generated the required tidy dataset for submission.

-2 tidyData.txt The text file contains the required tidy dataset for submission.
+2 cleanAndTidyData.txt The text file contains the required tidy dataset for submission.

 3.UCI HAR Dataset This folder contains the input data, which downloads from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.